Last Updated on September 14, 2022 by Editorial Team

 Heated or orthopedic beds may be indicated for older dogs or those with other medical needs.
-Huge dogs may need the support of a box-spring type bed, as will dogs with structural (bone) ailments.
+Giant dogs may need the support of a box-spring type bed, as will dogs with structural (bone) ailments.

 We hope this post has answered the question: why do dogs need a bed?